ni/nidaqmx-python/README.rst

 ------------
 Technical Data Management Streaming (TDMS) is a binary file format that allows for high-speed data logging.
 When you enable TDMS data logging, NI-DAQmx can stream data directly from the device buffer to the hard disk.
-Refer to the `TDMS Logging <https://www.ni.com/docs/en-US/bundle/ni-daqmx/page/datalogging.html>`_ for more information.
+Refer to `TDMS Logging <https://www.ni.com/docs/en-US/bundle/ni-daqmx/page/datalogging.html>`_ for more information.

 Example code to acquire finite amount of data and log it to a TDMS file: